k7o/SOLID/README.md

 principles playground

-composite root composed in entry point ConsoleApp1.Program.Main
+composite root composed in entry point Implementation

-application logic can be found in ConsoleApp1.ClassLibrary1
+application logic can be found in ConsoleApp1

 constraints:
 - follow SOLID principles